 - The school ensures that the minimum statutory number of trained first aiders are available on site.
-The HSE recommends that for low hazard workplaces, with more than 50 people, at least 1 first aider trained in FAW for every 100 or part thereof. - First aid equipment is available in the Medical Room, PE, Science, Technology. - Insurance arrangements, reviewed annually by the Shared Services Committee, ensure there is an appropriate level of cover for claims arising from actions of staff acting within the scope of their employment.
+The HSE recommends that for low hazard workplaces, with more than 50 people, at least 1 first aider trained in FAW for every 100 or part thereof.
+Stour Valley Community School has 17 trained first aiders for the 2024-25 period. - First aid equipment is available in the Medical Room, PE, Science, Technology. - Insurance arrangements, reviewed annually by the Shared Services Committee, ensure there is an appropriate level of cover for claims arising from actions of staff acting within the scope of their employment.